superbrown/tag-based-logger/README.md

 	2015-05-05 08:34:12 WARN [MONITOR][CONNECTION_POOL][NOTIFY_ADMIN] No connections available.

-Under the covers the tags map to standard Log4j loggers.
-(Think of this as having the ability to log to multiple loggers at once.)
+Under the covers each tag maps to standard Log4j logger.
+(Think of this as having the ability to log to multiple Log4j loggers at once.)
 Since multiple loggers can map to the same appender, it's not uncommon for an entry's tags to be handled by the same appender.
-In a case like this, the appender will make a single entry (rather than multiple) and the tags will appear consolidated (as in the examples above).
+In a case like this, the appender will make a single entry (rather than multiple) and the tags will appear consolidated within the entry (as seen in the examples above).

 The relationship between "tags" and appenders piggy-backs on Log4j's mechanism for associating loggers and appenders.
 Loggers are configured as always, only using tag names.
 (Note: Class